I wanted a trophy boyfriend

 So, I did what any self-respecting self-saboteur would do.

-I got drunk.
-I then rang Gorgeous Man and told him I was freaking out.
+I got drunk, then rang Gorgeous Man and told him I was freaking out.

 Despite being super-busy, he came around to comfort me.
 You’ll be glad to know I didn’t merely passively soak up the comfort.
 Oh no. I had constructive suggestions – such as how he should get a much nicer girlfriend than me.
 Helpfully, I even had one in mind.

-After he left, I started doing what I do to get words out of my head and find clarity.
+After he left, I started doing what I do to get words out of my head and help me find clarity.
 I started journaling.
 It’s hard to ruminate on paper.

 I wrote about how I was freaking out because I didn’t know how to stop myself being controlling and rejecting.